hayageek/jquery-lazy-script/README.md

 ````

-####with lazy type: click
+###with lazy type: click
-Scripts are loaded when clicked on a div
+scripts are loaded when clicked on a div
----
 ````javascript
     var options = {
         type: "click",